pyralog/pyralog/README.md

 ## 🎯 CAP Theorem and Flexibility

-DLog uniquely allows you to **configure your position on the CAP spectrum**:
+Pyralog uniquely allows you to **configure your position on the CAP spectrum**:

 ```rust
 // Strong Consistency (CP)